 XEdit can import router configurations from an NV9000 system controller and share its KX Router logical router's configuration with iControl Application Servers and RCP-200 Advanced Remote Control Panels.
-Refer to the "Component Compatibility" section of the Kaleido-X Release Notes for related version information.
+Refer to the "Component Compatibility" section of the Kaleido Software Release Notes for related version information.
+See Related Documentation, on page 9.

-Although it is possible to partly configure your system by using XEdit in offline mode, you must work in online mode, to import NV9000 router configurations (see Using XEdit Online on page 76).
+Although it is possible to partly configure your system by using XEdit in offline mode, you must work in online mode, to import NV9000 router configurations (see Using XEdit Online on page 58).

-Note: The Kaleido-X software does not officially support aliases.
-If you wish to include aliases from an NV9000 router configuration within your multiviewer configuration, please contact Technical Support (see Contact Us, on page 551).
+Note: The Kaleido Software does not officially support aliases.
+If you want to include aliases from an NV9000 router configuration within your multiviewer configuration, contact Technical Support (Grass Valley Technical Support, on page 476).